wmcbrine/PDCurses/win32a/README.md

 Acknowledgements
 ----------------

-Based heavily on the Win32 console flavor of PDCurses.
+Based heavily on the Win32 console flavor of PDCurses by Chris Szurgot
+<szurgot[at]itribe.net>,  ported to Win32 GUI by Bill Gray
+<pluto[at]projectpluto.com>.